rosmo-robot/rosmo-robot.github.io/build.md

 **ROS2**
 ![](https://miro.medium.com/v2/resize:fit:1400/1*V1VzU9uVHSBT9zl8gpiPag.png)
-    Mainly Python a object-oriented text-based programming language used throughout industry and taught in many classrooms.
-Other languages include C and C++.
-There may be other languages that can also work with the ESP32 microprocessor in Rosmo.
+    Python a object-oriented text-based programming language used throughout industry and taught in many classrooms.
+Other languages utilised in ROS2 include C and C++.
+There are other languages that can also work with the ESP32 microprocessor in Rosmo.

 Here are some primary features of the Rosmo Robot